Levridge-Tory/LevridgeIntegrationDocs/docs/D365-CRM-to-D365-F&O.md

 ### Setup
 To integrate from D365 CRM to D365 F&O you will need to:
  - Configure Azure Service Bus Endpoint in CRM
- - Configure Azure Service Bus plugin on the appropriate entities
+ - Configure Azure Service Bus plug-in on the appropriate entities
  - [Create an application ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for the integration framework to authenticate to D365 F&O
  - [Create an Azure Active Directory Application in D365 F&O](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/services-home-page#authentication)
  - Create an Azure Service bus topic